kbfreder/Milford_Weather/README.md

 Files in this repository:

-weather data_cleaned.csv : Min/Max daily temperature data from 28 stations in the region from 2005-2015
+<p>weather data_cleaned.csv : Min/Max daily temperature data from 28 stations in the region from 2005-2015
-Code.py : code to analyze data.
+<p>Code.py : code to analyze data.
-Temperature Plot.png : resulting plot from 'Code.py'
+<p>Temperature Plot.png : resulting plot from 'Code.py'